ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Node

-In IPFS context, a Node or [peer](#peer) is the IPFS program that you run on your local computer to store/cache files and then connect to the IPFS network (by running the [daemon](#daemon)).
+In IPFS, a node or [peer](#peer) is the IPFS program that you run on your local computer to store files and then connect to the IPFS network.
 [More about IPFS Node](../how-to/command-line-quick-start.md#take-your-node-online).

 ### Node (in graphs)

-In IPLD [graph](#graph) context, a node is a point that may be linked to by other nodes using edges or links.
+In an IPLD [graph](#graph) context, a node is a point that may be linked to by other nodes using edges or links.

 For example, in a family tree each person is a _node_, while each branch connecting one person to another is an _edge_.